mne-tools/mne-python/doc/manual/gui/browse.rst

 .. note:: The new projection data created in mne_browse_raw is    not automatically copied to the data file.
 You need to create a    standalone projection file from File/Save projection... to    save the new projection data and load it manually after the data    file has been loaded if you want to include in any subsequent analysis.

-.. note:: The command-line options for mne_process_raw allow    calculation of the SSP operator from continuous data in the batch    mode, see :ref:`CACFAAAJ`.
+.. note:: The command-line options for mne_process_raw allow    calculation of the SSP operator from continuous data in the batch    mode, see :ref:`mne_process_raw`.

 .. _BABDJGGJ: